 Wanna Decryptor: Stay Vigilant

-A maliscious new strain of self-replicating ransomware known as Wanna Decryptor / Wannacry / Wcry, is disabling computers worldwide and has affected leading organisations such as NHS.
+A malicious new strain of self-replicating ransomware known as Wanna Decryptor / Wannacry / Wcry is disabling computers worldwide and has affected leading organisations such as NHS.

 How does Wanna Decryptor work?

 Like in most cases it happens through clicking a malicious link from an email, website advert, or a Dropbox link.
 Once it has been clicked, the program spreads through the computer and locks all the files with high-level encryption.

 - Telephonica Spain – over 85% of computers affected according to an article by Madrid-based El Mundo

 People who have yet to install the Microsoft fix—MS17-010—should do so right away…

 Microsoft took an unusual step by releasing a security update available to everyone (including XP – which is no longer supported).
 The software giant said in a statement: “We know some of our customers are running versions of Windows that no longer receive mainstream support.
 That means those customers will not have received the Security Update released in March.
 Given the potential impact to customers and their businesses, we made the decision to make the Security Update for platforms in custom support only, Windows XP, Windows 8, and Windows Server 2003, broadly available for download here.”

 Spotlight Studios Infrastructure